JakeLunn/one-pace-plex-assistant/README.md

 2. Add this folder to the system PATH
 3. Open command prompt, terminal or powershell and type `oppa -h` as a test.

+Or,

+1. `git clone` this repo
+2. Open a new terminal / command prompt at the root of the repo
+2. Run main.py with `python main.py <command> <your args>`

 # How to Use
 The command-line is split into 2 main functions: